Blog

 Why is the Unix epoch date set to January 1, 1970?

-How do blockchain timestamps prevent ‘double spending’ in cryptocurrency?
+How do blockchain timestamps prevent double spending in cryptocurrency?

 How do I convert a Unix timestamp to a human-readable format in Excel?

-You can use the formula: =((A1/86400)+25569).
-In this formula, 86400 represents the total seconds in a day, and 25569 is the specific offset required to align the Unix epoch (1970) with Excel’s internal calendar system (which begins in 1900).
-After applying the formula, format the cell as a “Date” or “Time.”
+Use the formula =((A1/86400)+25569).
+The 86400 represents seconds in a day, and 25569 is the offset aligning the Unix epoch (1970) with Excel’s calendar system (which begins in 1900).
+After applying the formula, format the cell as Date or Time.

 Conclusion